 The wall text by this work quotes her telling a reporter in 1979: “I am Black and I love my blackness.”
 Black is beautiful.
 Even when the subject is questionable, coded, foreboding, or mysterious, there is an inherent, brilliant beauty that prevails and transcends in all of Rowe’s work.

 Complementing Jentleson’s work in the catalog are three additional texts, well worth the read, that continue to untangle the inherent complexities of Rowe’s life and art.

-The first, titled Really Free, is a beautiful elegy to Rowe from polymath artist Vanessa German; next, This World is Not My Own, A Creative Testament of Actuality by Ruchi Mital, producer of the aforementioned hybrid documentary; and finally Destiny Fillmore’s (High Museum of Art Andrew W. Mellon undergraduate curatorial fellowship intern) profound and instructive musings on the chair in Rowe’s work, a device used in several different capacities, subject to a variety of intriguing interpretations, underscoring the complete enthrallment that viewers shared over her work since its discovery.
+The first, titled Really Free, is a beautiful elegy to Rowe from polymath artist Vanessa German; next, This World is Not My Own, A Creative Testament of Actuality by Ruchi Mital, producer of the aforementioned hybrid documentary; and finally Destinee Filmore’s (2019-2021 Mellon Undergraduate Curatorial Fellow at the High Museum of Art) profound and instructive musings on the chair in Rowe’s work, a device used in several different capacities, subject to a variety of intriguing interpretations, underscoring the complete enthrallment that viewers shared over her work since its discovery.